The Sacrificial Offering is God-ordained

 “Through the eternal Spirit he offered himself as a perfect sacrifice to God.
 His blood will purify our consciences from useless rituals, so that we may serve the living God.”
 (Heb 9:14)

-To stop the epidemic that was killing his people, king David
+To stop the epidemic that was killing his people, King David decided to offer a sacrifice.

 Auronah asked him: “Your Majesty, why are you here?”
 David answered, “To buy your threshing place and build an altar for the LORD, in order to stop the epidemic.”
 “Take it, Your Majesty,” Araunah said, “and offer to the LORD whatever you wish.
 Here are these oxen to burn as an offering on the altar; here are their yokes and the threshing boards to use as fuel.”
 Araunah gave it all to the king and said to him, “May the LORD your God accept your offering.”